Credit: Thom Yorke Instagram

-In an interview with the Coda Collection, Godrich revealed that Smile has finished an album, and it’s “not a rock record. …It’s an interesting juxtaposition of things, but it does make sense.
+In an interview with the Coda Collection, Godrich revealed that Smile has finished an album, and suggested that stylistically the album would be hybrid of musical styles: “It’s an interesting juxtaposition of things, but it does make sense.
 It will make sense.”

 He described Skinner as “the British Joey Waronker,” referring to the versatile American drummer who has worked with everyone from R.E.M. to Roger Waters.

 “He’s a great musician and a great guy,” Godrich says.
 “He’s in Sons of Kemet (with British jazz innovator Shabaka Hutchings) and also done tons of session work. …I sort of smile to myself, because I can see he’s going to get a lot of attention.”